 #213,424: This project member does not have extensive genealogical records but relates his family’s oral tradition that his Trott ancestors originated in England, settled in the Chesapeake Bay area in the late 1600s and have remained in that area ever since.
 They have lived along the Bay in Calvert and Anne Arundel Counties, Maryland for generations.
 He traces his own line as far back as Sabret Trott who was born in 1806 and lived in Shady Side, Maryland.
 Sabret was the father of Richard Trott who in turn was the father of four children named Richard Packard, James Henry, Thomas and Maddie.

 In comparing this project member’s 37 marker DNA test with persons whose ancestors have left the Bay area, it is noted that he matches the North Carolina and Ohio subgroups on 35 markers and matches the other Maryland member on 34 markers.
-Based on the numerical cutoffs in FTDNA’s methodology, he is not listed as a match with the one tester in this haplogroup from the UK, even they almost certainly descend from a common male ancestor centuries ago.
+Based on the numerical cutoffs in FTDNA’s methodology, he is not listed as a match with tester #288,766 in this haplogroup from the UK, even though they almost certainly descend from a common male ancestor centuries ago.
 As more people test, differences in markers should be useful in sorting out the relationships and movements of men named Trott over the last several hundred years from the UK to Maryland and elsewhere.

 #223,795: This project member joined our project after testing 67 markers because all four of his matches are project members in this haplogroup.
 While this project member’s last name is not Trott, it appears highly likely based on the closeness of the tests that he is genetically related to the other project members.
 Despite discussions between this member and the project administrator to determine the nature of the relationship, they have not been able to formulate a theory as to the relationship.
 Ancestors with this project member’s last name have lived in Kentucky for several generations, and he believes that they lived in Maryland several centuries ago.
 It is hoped that further DNA testing and traditional sleuthing can untangle this conundrum.